A fall feel settles into Indiana 2 weeks early

-INDIANAPOLIS (wish) — Falllike temperature trend will continue for much of the week.
+INDIANAPOLIS (wish) — The fall-like temperature trend will continue for much of the week.

 Sunday night: After a beautiful day, enjoy a comfortable night with a light breeze under clear skies.